Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Revoke-AzureADUserAllRefreshToken.md

 # Revoke-AzureADUserAllRefreshToken

 ## SYNOPSIS
 Invalidates the refresh tokens issued to applications for a user.

 ## SYNTAX

 ```
-Revoke-AzureADUserAllRefreshToken -ObjectId <String>
+Revoke-AzureADUserAllRefreshToken -ObjectId <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Revoke-AzureADUserAllRefreshToken cmdlet invalidates the refresh tokens issued to applications for a user.
+The **Revoke-AzureADUserAllRefreshToken** cmdlet invalidates the refresh tokens issued to applications for a user.
 The cmdlet also invalidates tokens issued to session cookies in a browser for the user.
-The cmdlet operates by resetting the refreshTokensValidFromDateTime user property to the current date and time.
+The cmdlet operates by resetting the **refreshTokensValidFromDateTime** user property to the current date and time.

 ## EXAMPLES